Junyi42/DiffStyle/README.md

 To quickly generate results with **different styles and different extents**, you can use the following command:

 ```
-bash bash/exp.sh
+bash bash/exp_styles.sh
 ```
 To quickly generate results with **editable style transfer**, you can use the following command:

 ```
-bash bash/exp1.sh
+bash bash/exp1_modify.sh
 ```

 Alternatively, you can use the following command to generate results with specific parameters:

 ```
-python cartoon_styles.py --description "A handsome man in short hair" --path example_images/portrait5.jpg --blend man --self_ratio 0.2
+python cartoon_styles.py --description "A handsome man in short hair" --path example_images/portrait5.jpg --blend man --self_ratio 0.4
 ```
-The description `parameter` allows you to provide a description of the image.
-The `path` parameter allows you to specify the path of the image.
-The `blend` parameter allows you to specify the part of the image that you want to modify.
-The `self_ratio` parameter allows you to control the strength of the style, with a range of 0.2 to 0.8, where a smaller value results in a stronger style.
+The `--description` parameter allows you to provide a description of the image.
+The `--path` parameter allows you to specify the path of the image.
+The `--blend` parameter allows you to specify the part of the image that you want to modify.
+The `--self_ratio` parameter allows you to control the strength of the style, with a range of $0.2$ to $0.8$, where a smaller value results in a stronger style.

 ## Result